ivnle/search-and-optimization-algorithms/README.md

 ![](figures/search_grad.png)

 ## A* search
 A* search is basically Dijkstra's algorithm but augmented with a heuristic function.
 Our goal is to find the least cost path between some start node and goal node.
 In our implementation, we use manhattan distance as our heuristic function.
 The darker cells are obstacles that our agent cannot pass through.
 The yellow and green cells represent the goal and start nodes respectively.
 The goal is to move from the start node to the goal node in the fewest number of steps.
+The path that A* finds is the yellow path connecting the goal and start nodes.

 ![](figures/a_star_maze.png)
 ![](figures/a_star_path.png)